 The street was also home to Caesar’s Hotel, which catered to Hollywood celebrities during Prohibition, roughly from 1920 to 1933.
 But locals, including Morales’ grandfather, frequented the hotel as well.

-According to a section of the website dedicated to the Caesar salad, the dish originated in 1927 at the hands of Caesar Cardini — then chef and owner of the hotel's in-house Caesar’s Restaurant.
+a section of the website dedicated to the Caesar salad, the dish originated in 1927 at the hands of Caesar Cardini — then chef and owner of the hotel's in-house Caesar’s Restaurant.

 The hotel website describes Cardini wanting to make dinner for some friends, and having to get creative due to limited ingredients on hand.
 Again, it was 1927.